 10. The internal market is fully supplied with food and that only surplus food is exported.

 11. The commercial prices and foreign currency trade in the so-called internal export are abolished.

-Managers are selected according to their skills and not party membership and that special privileges for police, secret service
+12. Managers are selected according to their skills and not party membership and that special privileges for police, secret service

 personnel and party members are abolished through: